 (Of course it’s worse.
 Were you looking for optimism here?
 Have you met me?)

-You know all those jokes about how we’re the slaves of our cats, always taking care of them and feeding them and providing for their needs while they imperiously demand more and more of us, refuse to be trained in the manner of other domestic beings, and instead, somehow, still delight us, even when they’re using us as scratching toys?
+You know all those jokes about how we’re the slaves of our cats, always taking care of them and feeding them and providing for their needs while they imperiously demand more and more of us?
+How, even as they treat us with cruelty and utterly refuse to be trained in the manner of other domestic beings, they still, somehow, awaken delight us, even when they’re using us as scratching toys?

 Yeah.
 Simple explanation for that: